ArrowrIcon Home icon

 Why keeping rabbits was so worthwhile

-Rabbits are very good at reproduction all the year round. so those families that kept rabbits had a never ending supply of rabbit and chips, stewed rabbit and rabbit pie.
+Rabbits are very good at reproduction all the year round.
+So families who kept rabbits had a never ending supply of rabbit and chips, stewed rabbit and rabbit pie.
 Rabbits were killed for eating whenever there were more rabbits than cages.

 Peter Johnson